webGL-projects/basic-project/basic-scene/exercise/47-load-models-with-r3f/README.md

 https://threejs.org/docs/#examples/en/loaders/DRACOLoader

 to do that we can pass a third argument to the useLoader() and send it a function that will give us access to the loader instance, we can associate a DRACOLoader instance

+## Lazy Loading
+at the moment R3F is holding the rendering of the experience as long as everything isn't ready in our scene, this includes the loading of the model

+because of theat it will show white sceen until the scene is fully rendered.

+in local servers, we don't see that, so we do network throttling we can activate the Network throttling to simulate a real-life experience with a model that takes time to load

+ 1. open the developer tools, go to network tab
+ 2. activate throttling

+ the default values aren't always adapted and you might want to add a custom connection speed (100Mbit/s in download works well in our case) (developer tolls must be open in order for the throttling to keep working)

+ this delay is bad because the user won't be able to see anything for a while instead we want the scene to be visible with the floor and once the model is loaded and ready it should appear

+ to acheive lazy loading we use <Suspense> tag, it is a React component that will wait for the process to be done before rendering the component

+ Fallback is an attribut and it is what the user will see if the compnent is not ready (in our case, while the model is loading)